Dolkun Isa: South Korea entry denial

-Isa was denied entry into the Republic of Korea and was briefly detained in September 2009 while preparing to attend the World Forum for Democratization in Asia.
-The Unrepresented Nations and Peoples Organization condemned the detention and warned the Korean government in a letter that China's accusations are groundless and that extradition would certainly result in summary trial and execution at the hands of China's authorities.
-After being held for two days, Isa was released without being admitted to the country, a move that was condemned by Amnesty International.
+Dolkun was denied entry into the Republic of Korea and was briefly detained in September 2009 while preparing to attend the World Forum for Democratization in Asia.
+The Unrepresented Nations and Peoples Organization (UNPO) condemned the detention and warned the Korean government in a letter that China's accusations are groundless and that extradition would certainly result in summary trial and execution at the hands of China's authorities.
+After being held for two days, Dolkun was released without being admitted to the country, a move that was condemned by Amnesty International.

 Indian visa withdrawal

-On 22 April 2016, India had issued a visitor's visa to Isa to attend a conference in Dharamshala.
+On 22 April 2016, India had issued a visitor's visa to Dolkun to attend a conference in Dharamshala.
 This was viewed as a hardening of India's stance towards China since the Uyghur activist Rebiya Kadeer had previously been denied a visa to visit India.
 This move by the Indian Government was widely seen by Indian News Media as an act of payback against China for its stand on not supporting JeM Chief Masood Azhar's designation as a terrorist in the UNSC.
-The Indian government, in a U-turn from its earlier stance, later withdrew Isa's visa on 25 April 2016, a day after China raised objections to India.
+The Indian government, in a U-turn from its earlier stance, later withdrew Dolkun's visa on 25 April 2016, a day after China raised objections to India.

 Expulsion from UNPFII

-On 26 April 2017, Isa, who had intended to participate in the United Nations Permanent Forum on Indigenous Issues (UNPFII), was forced to leave the UN premises.
-Isa was asked for his identification document by UN security and was then asked to leave the UN premises, denying Isa's request for an explanation.
+On 26 April 2017, Dolkun, who had intended to participate in the United Nations Permanent Forum on Indigenous Issues (UNPFII), was forced to leave the UN premises.
+Dolkun was asked for his identification document by UN security and was then asked to leave the UN premises, denying Dolkun's request for an explanation.

-Isa was expelled from the building on behest of Chinese diplomat and UN DESA Under-Secretary-General Wu Hongbo, who in 2018 defended his action to a studio audience, saying: "When it comes to Chinese national sovereignty and security, we will undoubtedly defend our country's interests."
-Despite efforts by the UNPO and the Society for Threatened Peoples, under which Isa and fellow human rights activist Omer Kanat were accredited as participants in the Forum, Isa was not able to re-enter the building.
+Dolkun was expelled from the building on behest of Chinese diplomat and UN DESA Under-Secretary-General Wu Hongbo, who in 2018 defended his action to a studio audience, saying: "When it comes to Chinese national sovereignty and security, we will undoubtedly defend our country's interests."
+Despite efforts by the UNPO and the Society for Threatened Peoples, under which Dolkun and fellow human rights activist Omer Kanat were accredited as participants in the Forum, Dolkun was not able to re-enter the building.
 Two days after the incident, on 28 April, he was denied a badge to be able to re-enter the UN and participate in the Forum.

 Detention by police in Italy

-On 26 July 2017, Isa was approached by 15-20 plainclothes members of the Divisione Investigazioni Generali e Operazioni Speciali (DIGOS) while walking with colleagues to the Italian Senate.
-The officers, who were holding a photo of Isa, stopped him at the gate of the senate building and asked him to accompany them for an identification check, Isa said.
+On 26 July 2017, Dolkun was approached by 15-20 plainclothes members of the Divisione Investigazioni Generali e Operazioni Speciali (DIGOS) while walking with colleagues to the Italian Senate.
+The officers, who were holding a photo of Dolkun, stopped him at the gate of the senate building and asked him to accompany them for an identification check, Dolkun said.
 The officers loaded him into a car and took him to a nearby police station.
-The DIGOS police checked Isa's ID, took his photo and fingerprints, and eventually released him after 3:00 p.m.
+The DIGOS police checked Dolkun's ID, took his photo and fingerprints, and eventually released him after 3:00 p.m.